michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw1.md

 * Build a term-context matrix in a similar fashion as with the Shakespeare corpus and apply PPMI weighting.
 You can choose the size of the context window.
 You can also use the whole sentence as the context.
 If this matrix is too big or taking too long to calculate, filter to just words that occur over some frequency threshold in the entire corpus.
 * With your PPMI-weighted term-context matrix of SNLI, find the target word vectors corresponding to identity labels in the provided list.

-*For the report:*
+*For the report:*<br/>
-2.1.1.
-Provide the top 10 associated context words (by PPMI) for at least 4 identity labels of your choice.
+**2.1.1.** Provide the top 10 associated context words (by PPMI) for at least 4 identity labels of your choice.<br/>
-2.1.2.
-Do you see any associations that may reflect social stereotypes?
+**2.1.2.** Do you see any associations that may reflect social stereotypes?
 It is helpful to compare the top PMI words for certain identity terms with other related ones (such as men compared with women).
 Discuss and provide selected results.
-If you don't find any social stereotypes (that's okay), provide examples of what you examined and how you interpreted those associations.
+If you don't find any social stereotypes (that's okay), provide examples of what you examined and how you interpreted those associations.<br/>
-2.1.3.
-Do you see any associations that could be defined as representational harms (see below) learned by a bag-of-words model of this SNLI corpus?
+**2.1.3.** Do you see any associations that could be defined as representational harms (see below) learned by a bag-of-words model of this SNLI corpus?
 If so, which type do you see?
 Provide examples that support your conclusions.
-If you don't find any potential harms, provide examples of what you examined and how you interpreted those associations.
+If you don't find any potential harms, provide examples of what you examined and how you interpreted those associations.<br/>

 ### 2.2 Qualitative analysis
 In this section, you will explore the contexts in the dataset that lead to high PMI association with context words, especially for any words that show social bias (if you found any). *1st-order similarity* is when a target word (in this, case, an identity label) occurs in the same document with a top-associated term.
 This might not be very informative to see how these words are related in the dataset.
 If not, look at *2nd-order similarity*, in which the two words occur with similar context words.
 This can also be examined by looking at the vectors for the identity term and the highly associated other term in the term-context matrix.
 These vectors may share high values in certain dimensions that correspond to certain context words.

 #### Tasks for section 2.2
+*For the report:*<br/>
-2.2.1.
-For at least 4 pairs of identity terms and highly associated words, provide the document contexts in the SNLI dataset in which they occur together (1st-order similarity) or occur separately with similar context words (2nd-order similarity).
+**2.2.1.** For at least 4 pairs of identity terms and highly associated words, provide the document contexts in the SNLI dataset in which they occur together (1st-order similarity) or occur separately with similar context words (2nd-order similarity).
 Provide selected results and discuss findings.

 ## Deliverables